 © 2012 Ingo Gildenhard

+This book is licensed under a Creative Commons Attribution-NonCommercial 3.0 unported license.
 This license allows you to share, copy, distribute, transmit and adapt the work, but not for commerical purposes.
 The work must be attributed to the respective authors (but not in any way that suggests that they endorse you or your use of the work).
 Attribution should include the following information:

 Gildenhard, Ingo.
 Virgil, Aeneid 4.1–299